poojithaaprakash/MovieDatabase/README.md

         b. add the new movies
 4. Depending on the action that has to be performed, you'll be navigated to that page.

-The "Database" folder consists of the sample data, the name of the table is movies which consists the following field names:
+The "movies_movies.sql" consists of the sample data, the name of the table is movies which consists the following field names:
 1. Movie Name
 2. Actor
 3. Actress